 Professor Lisa Dikomitis co-leads ECLIPSE, a major NIHR-funded programme on cutaneous leishmaniasis (CL), working with multidisciplinary teams in Brazil, Ethiopia and Sri Lanka.
 CL is a highly stigmatising skin condition that leads to discrimination, social and poverty which, in turn, may lead to additional health problems.
 Professor Dikomitis also led the AHRC-MRC funded SOLACE, interdisciplinary research in the Philippines around public (mental) health in rural, remote, underserved areas of the country.
-She also leads the qualitative and ethnographic work in MRC-funded studies on schizophrenia in Pakistan, these are led by Professor Saeed Farooq at Keele University.
+She also leads the qualitative and ethnographic work in MRC-funded studies on schizophrenia in Pakistan, these are led by colleagues from Keele University.
 This includes STOPS+, a trial on community-based schizophrenia treatment, and THEHOPE, working with traditional healers and primary care professionals around early intervention in psychosis in adolescents.
 More information on KMMS global health research is available on the global health page.

 Culture and mental health